BYK Logo

 Fig. 4: Comparison of COF and sheen hardness in a BPA-NI can coating clearcoat

 Another area of application that is especially important is coil coatings, where the metal is coated before forming it into the desired shape.
 Prepainted metal provides a high-quality painted surface in a wide array of colors and textures.
 The surface of a prepainted metal can be either very matt or high gloss, smooth, orange-peel, or textured.
 Prepainted metals are available in a variety of steel and aluminum grades and alloys.
 Although the organic coatings used in coil coatings have a lower dry-film thickness than post-applied films such as automotive coatings, they still provide a particularly outstanding mechanical and optical performance.
-The continuous coil coating process offers the highest quality assurance standards through coil-to-coil consistency.11 This means that the desired values for COF and abrasion resistance must be precisely reproducible, reliable, and at perfectly adjusted levels to keep the application process running and allow the cutting and forming of all part types after the coating process.
+The continuous coil coating process offers the highest quality assurance standards through coil-to-coil consistency.
+11 this means that the desired values for COF and abrasion resistance must be precisely reproducible, reliable, and at perfectly adjusted levels to keep the application process running and allow the cutting and forming of all part types after the coating process.
 Of course, this should not cause damage to the coating itself or to the tools used for the cutting and forming processes.
 As well as excellent mechanical performance, the coating must provide constant gloss levels and good leveling with little to no flash-off time after application.12

 An effective way to evaluate abrasion resistance in coil coatings is the Taber test (Figure 5).
 For this test, a test panel, approximately 100 mm in a square or round form, is mounted to a turntable platform that rotates on a vertical axis at a fixed speed.
 Two Taber-abrasive wheels, which are applied at a specific pressure, perform a characteristic rubbing-wear action in contact with the test specimen to generate a sliding rotation of the two abrading wheels.
 As the turntable rotates, the wheels are driven by the sample in opposite directions.
 One abrading wheel rubs the specimen outward toward the periphery and the other, inward wheel rubs toward the center, while a vacuum system removes any loose debris created during the test.13